marcm200/juliatsa3d-core/README.md

 ## (1) Background

-Tiny cubes in R^3 are judged as definite interior or exterior according to the above articles.
-(see detailed description in my project juliatsacore).
+Tiny cubes in R<sup>3</sup> are judged as definite interior or exterior according to the above articles (see detailed description in my project juliatsacore).

 The main purpose here is to identify attracting periodic cycles and their immediate basins.

 The software first tries to find a file named `_in.raw`.
-If that exists the raw data is loaded and computation will be resumed with the already judged puted cells.
+If that exists the raw data is loaded and computation will be resumed with the already judged cells.

 A special case is when the read-in data was computed with half the current command line screen width.
-In that case the read-in data is doubled, every voxel is copied to a 2x2x2 grid keeping its color if applicable (otherwise set to gray) and computation resumes in the higher screen width - simulating the refinement process as described in the article, saving computation time.
+In that case the read-in data is doubled, every voxel is copied to a 2x2x2 grid keeping its color if applicable (otherwise set to gray) and computation resumes in the higher screen width - simulating the refinement process as described in the article - and saving a lot of time when trying to calculate a large set.

 The output of the code are several files: